This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

-Chocolate Date Balls are sweetened with medjool date paste so they’re free from refined sugar.
+Chocolate Date Balls are sweetened with Medjool dates, so they're free from refined sugar.
 This easy, no-bake recipe with almond butter, oatmeal, coconut flakes, and cocoa powder has just 6 ingredients and takes about 15 minutes to prepare!

 It works every time!